alexa-samples/skill-sample-python-first-skill/module-1/README.md

 **c.** Within the **LaunchRequestHandler**, in the **handle()** function, find the line that begins **.ask()**.
 Add a **#** at the beginning of the line.
 This turns the line into a comment, meaning the line is ignored when the code runs.

-**d.** Next, look for the **.response()** function just below the line you commented out in the **LaunchRequestHandler**.
+**d.** Next, look for the **.response** object (which is return by the speak() function) just below the line you commented out in the **LaunchRequestHandler**.
 This converts the **responseBuilder’s** work into the response that the skill will return.
 Remember the line that started with return?
 Think of it like hitting the Send button—it sends the response.

 Your **LaunchRequestHandler** should now look like: